 Unfortunately, many people are misinformed about the eligibility criteria Medi-Cal uses to determine eligibility.
 Such misinformation is likely due to the ever changing and complicated Medi-Cal regulations.
 Despite what you might have heard, you do not have to be destitute in order to qualify for Medi-Cal benefits.
 With the guidance of a knowledgeable elder law attorney, it is legal to implement various planning techniques in order to qualify for Medi-Cal benefits.

 Our law firm is experienced in developing and implementing various Medi-Cal planning techniques to quickly qualify an individual for Medi-Cal benefits and to minimize or completely eliminate any state recovery for benefits received.
 Medi-Cal planning is our passion and we take great pride in developing sound planning options for our clients tailored to their unique circumstances.
+Learn more about medi-cal planning attorney.

 Standard Eligibility Limits for Long-Term Care Medi-Cal Benefits